HedvigS/personal-cookbook/R/cldf_for_dummies.md

 # CLDF for dummies

-This document outlines some of the very basics of the Cross-Linguistic Data Format (CLDF) for researchers who want to use the data sets for analysis, comparison or plotting.
+This document outlines some of the very basics of the Cross-Linguistic Data Formats (CLDF) for researchers who want to use the data sets for analysis, comparison or plotting.
 CLDF is a way of organizing language data, in particular data sets with many different languages in it.
 The basic organisation is a set of tables, usually in csv-sheets (languages.csv, forms.csv